 N.B.
 There’s no innocent until proven guilty here.
 The UEM Act is civil law not criminal which means you have to prove you are innocent if the Department of Internal Affairs ask you to.
 To prove consent make sure the source is recorded when you collect it.

 When the recipient has asked you to send these types of messages.

-To have express consent you will have asked them to register, usually online or in store for the specific message type.
-Other terms used for express consent include Opt-In, sign- up, permission, registration etc. Best practise includes giving recipients the ability to choose which communications they receive and how often in a preference centre so they can update their account at any time.
+To have express consent you will have to ask them to register, usually online or in-store for the specific message type.
+Other terms used for express consent include Opt-In, sign-up, permission, registration etc. Best practice includes giving recipients the ability to choose which communications they receive and how often in a preference centre so they can update their account at any time.

 Verbal consent is okay although hard to prove.
 Although there is no obligation in the UEM Act for the consent to be in writing, it’s a good idea to keep a written record of verbal consent.

 When your communications make logical sense based on the relationship you have with the recipient.

 The requirement for inferred consent is that you have a prior business relationship with the recipient.
 You don’t have express consent but based on your relationship, permission can be inferred as the information is relevant e.g. customer service notifications, invoices, reminders, offers to lapsed customers to reconnect.

 And remember, there is an expiry date on business relationships – use your common sense, if too much time has lapsed and the customer is unlikely to remember the relationship you had, don’t send the email.